 But if they stopped and planned this out, they’d realize that an early death may decrease the amount of income to their surviving spouse and thus may be more of a reason to delay filing for benefits.
 But again, most break even analyses doesn’t account for that… so if you do one of your own, make sure you consider this factor!

-Where Most Social Security Break Even Calculators Break Down
+Where Most Break Even Calculators for Social Security Break Down

 For many years, the Social Security Administration had a break even calculator on their website for consumer use.
 They ultimately removed it over concerns that it was being used to make poor filing decisions.